daleonpz/Notes/fh-dortmund/01-ESE.md

     - platform design space:
         - try to find which is the best platform for the system
         - focusing on the relevant parts

+    - **Platform**: a family of architectures satisfying a set of constraints imposed to allow the reuse of hardware and software components.
+    - **Platform-based design**: meet-in-the-middle approach: In the top-down design flow, designers map an instance of the upper platform to an instance of the lower, and propagate design constraints.

 - Process improvement:
+    - System product life cycle:
         - from conceptual to production there is only investment
         - you have to know at which point in time our product will be still required
-    - breakever point: your investment is fulfill (return in investment point)
+        - breakeven point: your investment is fulfill (return in investment point)
         - how long it's good idea to keep the development of a product
 - Process management:
+    - The quality outcome and timeliness of the system development is highly influenced by the quality of the process used to acquire, develop, and maintain it.
+    - Common Misconceptions
+        - I don’t need process, I have really good people, advanced technology, an experienced manager
+        - Process: interferes with creativity, equals bureaucracy + regimentation, isn’t needed when building prototypes, is only useful on large projects, hinders agility in fast-moving markets, costs too much
     - define processes in a well define way
 - CMMI project
     - how much of the process is supported by a company
-    - level 0: no process model
+    - level 1 - initial: no process model, unpredictable, poorly controlled, it is reactive
-    - level 1:
-    - level 2: we are able to monitor the end of an activity
+    - level 2 - managed: we are able to monitor the end of an activity. it is often reactive
-    - level 3: we have activities, and sub activities and we know when the sub activities are finished.
+    - level 3 - defined: is organized and proactive. we have activities, and sub activities and we know when the sub activities are finished.
 We are able to measure
-    - level 4: we are able to measure and control sub activities
+    - level 4 - quantitatively managed: we are able to measure and control sub activities and the whole process
-    - level 5: well defined process model. it's observable and verifiable
+    - level 5 - Optimizing: Focus on continous quantitative improvement. well defined process model. it's observable and verifiable
+    - the greater the level, the lower the risk

+## Summary
+- We have nearly the same life cycle models in the different disciplines.
+- Advanced life cycle models and model driven approaches try to increase the degree of automation and decrease time to-market.
+- Especially for organizations which develop large-scale software-intensive systems process improvement is crucial.